 Tom Lynch primarily represents construction clients, including owners, general contractors, construction managers, and subcontractors on private and public construction projects.
 In addition to his construction practice, Tom has represented government contracts clients in claims against the government and bid protests as well as contract reviews.
-He has also clients in a variety of commercial litigation, including lien priority and mortgage-related litigation in federal and state courts,.
+He has also represented clients in a variety of commercial litigation, including lien priority and mortgage-related litigation in federal and state courts.
 His experience also includes representation of construction clients and corporate creditors in Chapter 7, 11 and 13 bankruptcy actions.

 In 2020, Tom was named to Best Lawyers- District of Columbia in the area of construction law and Tom was named a Super Lawyers Rising Star in the area of construction litigation from 2014-2017.